Decision Driver Training

 Who should attend Decision Driver Training?

 All staff who drive company vehicles or their own vehicles during their working day.

 On course completion, the participants will be able to demonstrate an understanding of the Principles of Decision Driving including an increased level of observation, hazard management, space management and vehicle control.

 The course consists of a theory session followed by an In-Vehicle session on a one-to-one basis with the driver.
 The course content can be customised to meet your organisation’s requirements.
-On completion of the course, participants receive a Driver Assessment report, Certificate of Attendance and a Road Safety Information Pack.
+On completion of the course, participants receive a Driver Assessment Report and Certificate of Attendance.

 A full licence for their vehicle category, an open mind and a willingness to learn and improve.